Yoeri-z/pocketbase_helpers/README.md

 ### BaseHelper

 A more flexible helper where `collection` and `mapper` are specified per method.
-Useful for dynamic or multi-collection use cases.
+Useful in multi-collection use cases.

 ### HelperUtils